Webmunk-Project/Webmunk-Django/README.md

     ```$ ./manage.py createsuperuser```

+7. If  you are not familiar with setting up an Apache2 website, see [this basic tutorial](https://ubuntu.com/tutorials/install-and-configure-apache#1-overview), if you are not using Ubuntu, there are similar tutorials for different Linux distributions.
+Make sure Apache is running properly by using `systemctl status apache2`
-7. Next, [configure your local Apache HTTP server](https://docs.djangoproject.com/en/3.2/howto/deployment/wsgi/modwsgi/) to connect to Django.
+8. Next, [configure your local Apache HTTP server](https://docs.djangoproject.com/en/3.2/howto/deployment/wsgi/modwsgi/) to connect to Django.

     Your must configure Django to be served over HTTPS ([obtain a Let's Encrypt certificate if needed](https://letsencrypt.org/)) and to forward any unencrypted HTTP requests to the HTTPS port using a `VirtualHost` definition like: